Project 1: Click Me

 There are three pieces we will need to develop mobile applications this semester.
 First we need an IDE (Interactive Development Environment), then a language for writing our code, and finally a framework for translating the code into native apps for iOS and Android (and others).
 Our framework will be Flutter, using the Dart language, and I recommend using Visual Studio Code as your IDE.

-To set everything up, follow the first three steps of the Get Started tutorial for Flutter.
+To set everything up, follow the Install Flutter of the Get Started tutorial for Flutter.
 A few important notes:

 • Each OS is different, follow the rules exactly!